 Liz is a maternal fetal medicine specialist at the Mercy Hospital for Women and Senior Lecturer at the University of Melbourne.
-She is the lead obstetrician in the Rainbow (perinatal loss) clinic, senior clinician in the Early Pregnancy Assessment Clinic at the MHW, and provides a weekly maternal fetal medicine consulting service at The Northern Hospital in Epping.
+She is the lead obstetrician in the STAR (Stillbirth and Reproductive Loss) clinic, senior clinician in the Early Pregnancy Assessment Clinic at the MHW, and provides a weekly maternal fetal medicine consulting service at The Northern Hospital in Epping.

 Liz completed her Doctor of Medicine in 2006, and her postdoctoral studies have addressed clinical areas of high priority in obstetrics, including obesity in pregnancy, late miscarriage, perinatal palliative care, vaccination during pregnancy, and ultrasound biometry for detection of fetal growth disorders.
 She has published invited editorials in both The Lancet and British Medical Journal in the diagnosis of miscarriage and fetal growth disorders.
 She has led several randomised controlled trials investigating the place of simple interventions to reduce gestational weight gain.